-Channel - Select a radio channel for your WLAN card.
-In the Infrastructure mode, your WLAN card automatically selects the correct channel required to communicate with an AP and this field shows Auto.
-In the Ad Hoc mode, you are allowed to select a channel for your WLAN Card.
+In Infrastructure mode, your WLAN adapter automatically selects the correct channel required to communicate with an AP.

+In Ad Hoc mode, you are allowed to select a channel for your WLAN adapter.
 WLAN cards in the same network can communicate with each other if they have the same channel setting.

-The radio channels you can use depend on the regulations in your country.
+- For the 2.4GHz band, the radio channels you can use depend on the regulations in your country.
 In the United States (FCC) and Canada (IC), channels 1 to 11 are supported.
 In Europe (ETSI), channels 1 to 13 are supported.
-In Japan (MKK), channels 1 to 14 are supported.

-Data Rate - Auto: The WLAN card adjusts to the most suitable transmission rate automatically.
+In Japan (MKK), channels 1 to 14 are supported. - For the 5GHz band, the radio channels you can use vary in different regions.
+Refer to your local regulations for details. - Data Rate The Fully Auto setting adjusts wireless data rate transmission automatically.